 Jodie’s prep tips

-It’s often hard to find the time on the day of an event to do everything.
-You can do the following prep up to 3 days before.
+It’s hard to find time on the day of a party or event to do everything.
+The following prep can be done up to 3 days before.

 Make the foliage garland and roll it up into a circle.
 Pop it into a big garbage bag with about a bucket of water.
 Tie up the top of the bag.
 The garland will be easy to transport and it will stay fresh.
 On the day just cut open the bag, drain the water, hang it and add the flowers.

 You can also make all the flower posies a few days before and store them in buckets of water.
-If you buy the flowers from a florist (as opposed to a supermarket or service station!) you’ll be assured that they are super fresh from the markets and they’ll still be looking beautiful on the day of the event.
+Buy the flowers from a florist (not a supermarket or service station!) and you’ll be assured that they are super fresh from the markets and they’ll still be looking beautiful on the day of your event.